bitextor/bitextor/docs/README.md

 The variable `documentAligner` can take three different values, each of them taking a different document-alignment strategy:

 * `DIC`: takes the strategy using bilingual lexica and a linear regressor.
-NOTE: does not work with `giawarc: true` or `xzlang: true`
+NOTE: does not work with `giawarc: true`
 * `externalMT`: takes the strategy using MT, in this case using an external MT script (provided by the user) that reads source-language text from the standard input and writes the translations to the standard output
 * `NMT`: uses parallel data to train a neural MT (NMT) system that is then used for document alignment